septentrio-gnss/septentrio_gnss_driver/README.md

 <img src="ROSaicLogo.png" width="60%">

 ## Overview
-This repository hosts a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ - that works with mosaic - one of Septentrio's cutting-edge GNSS receiver families - and beyond.
+This repository hosts a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ - that works with mosaic and AsteRx - two of Septentrio's cutting-edge GNSS/INS receiver families - and beyond.
 Since Noetic will only be supported until 2025, we plan to make ROSaic compatible with ROS2.

 Main Features:
 - Supports serial, TCP/IP and USB connections, the latter being compatible with both serial and TCP/IP protocols
-- Facilitates extension to further ROS messages, see instructions below
-- Supports (as of now) a handful of ASCII (including key NMEA ones) messages and SBF (Septentrio Binary Format) blocks
+- Supports several ASCII (including key NMEA ones) messages and SBF (Septentrio Binary Format) blocks
+- Easy to add support for more log types
+- Can play back PCAP capture logs for testing purposes
+- Can blend SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `ChannelStatus`, `MeasEpoch`, `AttEuler`, `AttCovEuler`, `VelCovGeodetic` and `DOP` in order to publish `gps_common/GPSFix` messages
 - Tested with the mosaic-X5 receiver and the AsteRx-SBi3 Pro receiver

 Please [let the maintainers know](mailto:githubuser@septentrio.com?subject=[GitHub]%20ROSaic) of your success or failure in using the driver with other devices so we can update this page appropriately.